 Intelligent, beautiful, and talented are the words that are frequently used when describing glamorous Actress/Singer/Supermodel Kathleen Bradley who made history as the first African American Model to join ranks with "Barker's Beauties" in the fall of 1990, on the "The Price Is Right" for ten years.

 She portrayed one of the most memorable characters in the cult-classic film, “Friday,” as Mrs. Parker, the sexy next-door neighbor to (executive producer/writer/actor) Ice Cube and mega-star Chris Tucker.

-Most recent credits include “A Day of Trouble” (post-production) 2016; “Grey's Anatomy” O.R.
-Nurse - When It Hurts So Bad (2016); “The Stolen Moments of September” (feature film); “An Everlasting Piece”; “Bitter Inheritance” and "She’s the One" She can also be seen in "Casino Comedy" starring Eddie Griffin, “Unconditional Love” with Henry Silva and Tracy Ross.
+Most recent credits include "A House Divided" (2021 Emmy Nomination) “A Day of Trouble”; “Grey's Anatomy” O.R.
+Nurse - When It Hurts So Bad (2016); “The Stolen Moments of September” (feature film); “Bitter Inheritance” and "She’s the One" She can also be seen in "Casino Comedy" starring Eddie Griffin, “Unconditional Love” with Henry Silva and Tracy Ross.
 Other feature film credits include Eddie Murphy's “Harlem Nights” and “Troop Beverly Hills.”
 Her most accomplished role to date was Vashti's lead role in the compelling movie “Perfume” written and directed by Dr. Roland Jefferson, which was nominated by the NAACP Image Awards for Best Original Screen Play.

 Previously, she co-hosted two new Talk shows, “Once Upon a Lifetime People and Pioneers,” a documentary web series.
 “For Women” is a deliberative conversation among four intelligent and concerned women reaching out on an international level to empower women from all walks of life.